MewPurPur/GodSVG/README.md

 Note that if you're on MacOS, you need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) if you haven't yet.
 I don't have the time or money to deal with Apple's gatekeeping.

-Link to the web build: https://mewpurpur.github.io/GodSVG/web-build (Currently experimental)
+Link to the web build: https://godsvg.com/web-build (Currently moving)

 To run the latest unreleased version, you can download Godot from https://godotengine.org (development is currently happening in v4.2.2).
 After getting the repository files on your machine, you must open Godot, click on the "Import" button, and import the `project.godot` folder.
 If there are a lot of errors as some people have reported, it's Godot's fault.
 Try closing and opening the project a few times, changing small things on the code that errors out, etc. until the errors hopefully clear.